| |

 by the chairman of the Dublin District Council (Mr. L. White), who convened

 the meeting in response to a requisition.
 Mr. E.H.
-Coombe, M.P., was present,
+Coombe, M.P., was

-contemplated routes for mains in the district.
-One main would go to Shannon
+showing the contemplated routes for mains in the district.
+One main

-from Mallala, but up to the present Dublin was excluded.
-A number of questions
+would go to Shannon from Mallala, but up to the present Dublin was excluded.

-having been answered by Mr. Coombe, Mr. W. Prime proposed That the Government
+A number of questions having been answered by Mr. Coombe, Mr. W. Prime

-be requested to arrange for this district to be reticulated with water
+proposed That the Government be requested to arrange for this district

-from Barossa.
-Mr. G. Long seconded the motion, which was lost by 15 votes
+to be reticulated with water from Barossa.
+Mr. G. Long seconded the

-to 11.
-Reference was made to the fact that several persons were present
+motion, which was lost by 15 votes to 11.
+Reference was made to the

-from Wild Horse Plains, who were opposed to the water going through there,
+opposed to the water going through there, although they did not wish

-although they did not wish to prevent the Dublin people from obtaining
+to prevent the Dublin people from obtaining it.
+It was suggested by

-it.
-It was suggested by Mr. Coombe that if those in the neighbourhood
+Mr. Coombe that if those in the neighbourhood of Dublin desired to have

-of Dublin desired to have the water, they could probably secure it by
+the water, they could probably secure it by obtaining the signatures

-obtaining the signatures of owners and occupiers of land, between Dublin
+of owners and occupiers of land, between Dublin and Mallala, and petition

-and Mallala, and petition forms were taken for that purpose.
+forms were taken for that purpose.

 October - BAROSSA WATERWORKS